stonepros/stone/doc/mgr/nfs.rst

 Limitations
 ------------

-If no orchestrator module is enabled for the Ceph Manager the NFS cluster management commands, such as those starting with ``ceph nfs cluster``, will not function.
-However, commands that manage NFS exports, like those prefixed with ``ceph nfs export`` are expected to work as long as the necessary RADOS objects have already been created.
+If no orchestrator module is enabled for the Stone Manager the NFS cluster management commands, such as those starting with ``stone nfs cluster``, will not function.
+However, commands that manage NFS exports, like those prefixed with ``stone nfs export`` are expected to work as long as the necessary RADOS objects have already been created.
 The exact RADOS objects required are not documented at this time as support for this feature is incomplete.
-A curious reader can find some details about the object by reading the source code for the ``mgr/nfs`` module (found in the ceph source tree under ``src/pybind/mgr/nfs``).
+A curious reader can find some details about the object by reading the source code for the ``mgr/nfs`` module (found in the stone source tree under ``src/pybind/mgr/nfs``).

 Requirements
 ------------

-The following packages are required to enable CephFS and RGW exports with nfs-ganesha:
+The following packages are required to enable StoneFS and RGW exports with nfs-ganesha:

--  ``nfs-ganesha``, ``nfs-ganesha-ceph``, ``nfs-ganesha-rados-grace`` and ``nfs-ganesha-rados-urls`` packages (version 3.3 and above)
+-  ``nfs-ganesha``, ``nfs-ganesha-stone``, ``nfs-ganesha-rados-grace`` and ``nfs-ganesha-rados-urls`` packages (version 3.3 and above)

 Ganesha Configuration Hierarchy
 -------------------------------

-Cephadm and rook start each nfs-ganesha daemon with a minimal `bootstrap` configuration file that pulls from a shared `common` configuration stored in the ``.nfs`` RADOS pool and watches the common config for changes.
+Stoneadm and rook start each nfs-ganesha daemon with a minimal `bootstrap` configuration file that pulls from a shared `common` configuration stored in the ``.nfs`` RADOS pool and watches the common config for changes.
 Each export is written to a separate RADOS object